The Sign of the Coyote

 The Sign of the Coyote (Il segno del coyote) is a 1963 Italian-Spanish western adventure film directed by Mario Caiano and starring Fernando Casanova, María Luz Galicia and Jesús Tordesillas.
+It is considered by some critics to be the first Italian western.

 The film's sets were designed by the art director Piero Filippone.

-Synopsis
+Plot

 Following the Conquest of California, a local adventurer battles against the new American authorities and their unjust actions against the people.